pyepics/pyepics/doc/installation.rst

 +---------------------------+------------------------------------------+

-The Epics module is still under active development, and enhancements and bug-fixes are being added frequently.
+The PyEpics module is still under active development, and enhancements and bug-fixes are being added frequently.
 All development is done through the `pyepics github repository`_.
 To get a read-only copy of the atest version, use::